LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 * Refine and simplify styling for buttons on DetailEditing to work with sibling panels that sit below it
 * When invalidating the grid, don't call clearSelected if model does not allow selections
 * Issue 39307: Call onChange and loadOptions after model has been updated so changed selection is taken into account.
+* Issue 39863: Use POST instead of GET when getting delete confirmation data

 ### version 0.35.3
 *Released*: 18 March 2020